-After submitting your application, you will receive an email with more information about volunteering and paperwork that needs to be completed before scheduling an orientation.
+After submitting your application, you will need to fill out the required paperwork.
+As a DCFS licensed facility, we must have specific paperwork on file for every childcare volunteer.
 Contact the Nursery at 217-337-2731 with any questions or if you would like to discuss your volunteer interests.

 Attend Volunteer Orientation at the Nursery

 At orientation you will meet with our Volunteer Coordinator to turn in your paperwork, watch a volunteer training video, and complete paperwork to authorize a background check through DCFS.
 This is a requirement for all Nursery volunteers and staff.
 At this time you will also get to take a tour of the Nursery and learn more about our program!

 Complete a Background Check

 You will receive directions on how to get fingerprinted free-of-charge for the background check.
 This must be completed before scheduling your first volunteer shift.
 Once fingerprinted, contact our Volunteer Coordinator to set up your volunteer shift.
 Fingerprint receipt must be submitted to Crisis Nursery before volunteering begins.

 All your paperwork, including a TB test and physical, must be turned in within one month of your first volunteer shift.